alejoceballos/jenkings-vagrant-github/README.md

 # **Creating** the VM

-Assuming you performed the previous steps perfectly, just go to "vagrant-jenkins" directory an type:
+Assuming you performed the previous steps perfectly, just go to "vagrant-jenkins" directory and type:

     vagrant up